Jack Russell Terrier in an Apartment

 Noise Level

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Jack Russell Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and deafness.
+Jack Russell Terriers bring a small build, a moderate shedding pattern, and breed-specific health risk around luxating patella and deafness — each of those shifts routine care in a different direction.

 Exercise Solutions